theFoOl-oo-oo/promptthin/README.md

     default_headers={"Authorization": "Bearer sk-your-openai-key"},
 )
 ```
-PromptThin detects the provider key prefix and uses it directly.
+PromptThin detects the key prefix and uses it directly.

 **Can I use multiple providers?**
 Yes.
 Register keys for each provider.
 PromptThin routes to the right one based on the model name.

-**Is this open source?**
+**What happens after the 7-day trial?**
-The integration documentation and examples are public.
-The proxy server is proprietary.
+Your card is charged $4.99 for the first month, then $11.99/month.
+Cancel anytime from the dashboard — no charge if cancelled within 7 days.

 ---